The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

-What can cause puffy cheeks
+What can cause a swollen cheek?

 All reasons can be divided into three main groups: